jnorman74/kickstarter-analysis/README.md

 ### Purpose

 The purpose of this project was create an analysis from Kickstarter data to visualize campaign outcomes based on their launch dates and funding goals.
 Louise's play 'Fever' came close to its fundraising goal and she would like to know how the different campaigns fared in relation to their funding goals and launch dates.
-Using the Kickstarted data in Excel with descriptive statistics we were able to show some trends in the data.
+Using the Kickstarter data in Excel with line graphs we were able to show some trends in the data.

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date

-A pivot table was created from the Kickstarter worksheet to isolate the each month of the year so that the count of each of the outcomes, successful, failed or canceled could be tallied and graphed.
+A pivot table was created from the Kickstarter worksheet to isolate the month of the year in order to aggregate the outcomes, successful, failed or canceled and could be graphed.
 The Parent Category was filtered to show only 'theater' as the criteria.
 A line chart was created from the pivot table to visualize the relationship between outcomes and launch month.
 This was an effective way to visually show the trends.
 See chart below.

 ![Theater Outcomes vs Launch:](resources/Theater_Outcomes_vs_Launch.png)